 Duncan's Five Favourite things about Swede

-One cup of swede contains 53% of your recommended daily vitamin C. They are also a excellent source of potassium and manganese.
+- One cup of swede contains 53% of your recommended daily vitamin C. They are also an excellent source of potassium and manganese.

-Branston Pickle have included swede in it's formula since 1922.
+- Branston Pickle has included swede in it's formula since 1922.
 Look for rutabaga - it's listed right there between carrot and cauliflower.

 Duncan was inspired by his love of root veg and wanted to experiment with simple ways to cook this wonderful veg that wasn't mashing it or mixing it up with carrots.
 I am so glad he paired swede with maple syrup - it is a game changer.